Milofax/options-strategy-bot-trader/docs/prd.md

 5. Verify all 3 exit orders are accepted by IB
 6. **CRITICAL**: If ANY exit order setup fails:
    - Instance enters UNPROTECTED state (position open, no exit orders)
-   - Discord CRITICAL alert sent IMMEDIATELY with [CLOSE NOW] option
+   - Discord CRITICAL alert sent IMMEDIATELY with [CLOSE MKT] option
-   - Dashboard shows 🚨 UNPROTECTED status with [🔴 CLOSE NOW] button
+   - Dashboard shows 🚨 UNPROTECTED status with [🔴 CLOSE MKT] button
    - Manual intervention required - emergency market close
    - Only after position closed → [🗃️ ARCHIVE] available
 7. Only mark trade as "complete" when entry AND all exits are confirmed